nortikin/sverchok/docs/nodes/curve/intersect_curve_plane.rst

 and a point on the plane.

-To find all intersections, the node splits the curve into several segments and then searches for single intersection in the each segment.
+To find all intersections, the node splits the curve into several segments and then searches for single intersection in each segment.

 Inputs
 ------